Acera School: Co-curricular activities

-The school started offering an after-school program in its second year, and its after school enrichment programs are now open to students not enrolled at Acera during the school day.
+The school started offering an after-school program in its second year, and its after school enrichment programs and summer camps are open to students not enrolled at Acera during the school day.
 Boston Magazine named Acera "Best of Boston 2022" for its after-school catalog of activities open to the public.
 Learning is interdisciplinary and project-based, with themes inspired by the Museum of Science Engineering's Elementary (EiE) program.
 Model United Nations, Theater, and LARP are some of the optional after-school activities as of 2022.

 Acera hosts the American Mathematics Competition AMC8 Exam each year along with the Noetic National Math Competition.

 According to The Boston Globe, "Students at Acera: The Massachusetts School of Science, Creativity and Leadership in Winchester won first in the state and 15th internationally in the Purple Comet Math Meet.
 Approximately 2,800 teams from 55 countries participated.
 Purple Comet is a free, online, international math competition for high school and middle school students which has been conducted since 2003."